gran4torino/Portfolio/_Diploma_Python_machine_learning/readme.md

-### This is my solution to task "Diploma block of the course "Python for data analysis"- machine learning
+### This is my solution to task "Diploma block of the course "Python for data analysis"- machine learning (LDA, Random Forest)

 The complete task is in the files: